xwmx/nb/docs/index.markdown

                  [open | closed]

 Options:
-  --description <description>         Description for the todo --due <date>                        Due date and / or time for the todo.
+  --description <description>         Description for the todo.
+  --due <date>                        Due date and / or time for the todo.
   -r, --related (<url> | <selector>)  Related URL or selector.
   --tags <tag1>,<tag2>...
 Comma-separated list of tags.